Fastestkyo/5-axis-printer/README.md

 # 5-axis printer

-this is a personal project where im building a 5-axis 3d printer, inspired by multipole’s 5-axis design. after i make the printer. i will try to add a mmu to this
+this is a personal project where im building a 5-axis 3d printer, inspired by multipole’s 5-axis design. after i make the printer, i will try to add a mmu to this

 ![image](https://github.com/user-attachments/assets/1437434e-2552-4c10-a3ee-b1c0cc9450fd)